andresceleste/web_automation/README.rst

 Test cases
 ==========

-Test case files as well as a resource file used by them are located in the ``login_tests`` directory.
+Test case files are located in the ``login_tests`` directory.
 Click file names below to see the latest versions online.

 `valid_login.robot <https://github.com/andresceleste/web_automation/blob/main/tests/valid_login.robot>`_
     A test suite with a single test for valid login.